mangara22/MyWebsite/README.md

 # SimpleWebsite
-A basic website I made with HTML, CSS techniques I've learned and taught myself over time
+A basic website I made with some HTML and CSS techniques I've learned and taught myself over time.